 In 2011, Art Spiegelman won the Grand Prix at the Angoulême International Comics Festival, marking only the third time an American has received the honor (the other two were Will Eisner and Robert Crumb).
-The honor also included a retrospective exhibition of his artwork, shown in the Pompidou Center and traveled to the Ludwig Museum in n Cologne, the Vancouver Art Gallery and—in November 2013—to the Jewish Museum in NYC, and the last stop at the AGO Art Gallery of Ontario.
+The honor also included a retrospective exhibition of his artwork, shown in the Pompidou Center and traveled to the Ludwig Museum in Cologne, the Vancouver Art Gallery and to the Jewish Museum in NYC, and the last stop at the AGO Art Gallery of Ontario.
 The accompanying book is CO-MIX: A Retrospective of Comics, Graphics, and Scraps.
-His current project, WORDLESS!, a multimedia look at the history of the graphic novel, premiered at the Sydney Opera House and is moving to the Brooklyn Academy of Music in January 2014.
+His project, WORDLESS!,a multimedia look at the history of the graphic novel, had its world premiere at the Sydney Opera House in October 2013 and its US premiere at the Brooklyn Academy of Music in January 2014.

 "“Spiegelman has become one of The New Yorker’s most sensational artists, in recent years drawing illustrations for covers that are meant not just to be plainly understood but also to reach up and tattoo your eyeballs with images once unimaginable in the magazine of old moneyed taste ...
 From his Holocaust saga in which Jewish mice are exterminated by Nazi cats, to the The New Yorker covers guaranteed to offend, to a wild party that ends in murder: Art Spiegelman’s cartoons don’t fool around.”"— Los Angeles Times